EnergyExemplarNorthAmerica/Python-PLEXOS-API/README.md

 # Development Environment
 The authors are primarily using Anaconda Python version 2.7.x along with the PyDotNet repository, along with PLEXOS Desktop 7.4R02.
+Also .NET Framework SDK 4.6.2 or higher is needed.
+However, you would have to install this to use PLEXOS.

 https://www.anaconda.com/download/